wso2/docs-ei/en/home-page/docs/index.md

 # WSO2 Enterprise Integrator Documentation

-The new WSO2 Enterprise Integrator (WSO2 EI) 7.0 is the only open-source hybrid integration platform that enables API-centric integration using integration architecture styles such as microservices, cloud-native, or centralized ESB.
-The platform provides a choice of approaches for graphical and drag-and-drop/configuration-driven integration.
+WSO2 Enterprise Integrator (WSO2 EI) 7.x is an open-source hybrid integration platform that enables API-centric integration using integration architecture styles such as microservices or centralized ESB.
+The platform provides a graphical drag-and-drop flow designer and a configuration-driven approach to build low-code integration solutions for cloud and container-native projects.

+Enterprise Integrator 7.x series product suite consists of Micro Integrator and Streaming integrator runtimes.

 <!--